-You’ve been added, without consent, into a global experiment.
+You have been added, without consent, into a global experiment.

 The COVID-induced remote work phenomenon has had a lasting effect companies across the globe.

-We all have opinions and anecdotal stories (that time you thought you were on mute…) as to the positives and negatives of working from home, but way back in 2013, Chinese firm, CTrip conducted a fascinating study.
+We all have opinions and anecdotal stories (that time you thought you were on mute…) as to the positives and negatives of working from home, but way back in 2013, a Chinese firm, CTrip conducted a fascinating study.

 CTrip: a pre-COVID work from home experiment

 Back in 2013, CTrip, a Chinese trip booking startup were desperate to grow.
 But, as with all young ventures, resources were scarce and allocating Dollars (oops, Yuan) effectively was crucial.

 One significant resource allocation was office space for the team to work from and unsurprisingly, Shanghai office space turns out to be quite pricey.